Hoarding house cleaning dangers

 What are the legal consequences of hoarding?

-Hoarding can lead to eviction for renters, as it may pose a direct threat to property or others, despite being classified as a mental health disorder.
+Hoarding can lead to eviction for renters, as it may pose a direct threat to property or others, despite being classified as a mental health disorder and distinct from poor housekeeping or hoarding situations that do not carry the same legal and safety implications.
 Therefore, addressing hoarding issues promptly is crucial to avoid legal repercussions.

 What does a level 1 hoarder look like?